 “Forgiveness is not forgetting, not condoning not a form of absolution, not a pretense, not a once and for all decision, and not a sign of weakness but of strength.”
 Mary Dwyer, One Day Retreat of Contemplative Outreach, Learning to Forgive, February 10, 2018, St. Mark’s.

-Last weekend at a Forgiveness Workshop with Mary Dwyer from Contemplative Outreach, Ltd., at St. Mark’s we learn some basics to start the journey of forgiveness.
-She reminds us that forgiveness is the only conditional part of the Lord’s Prayer, “ forgive our sins, as we forgive others.”
+Last year at a Forgiveness Workshop with Mary Dwyer from Contemplative Outreach, Ltd., at St. Mark’s we learn some basics to start the journey of forgiveness.
+She reminds us that forgiveness is the only conditional part of the Lord’s Prayer, “forgive our sins, as we forgive others.”

 Reconciliation involves both parties.
 Forgiveness involves only one party.

 She used the process from Fr.
 William A. Meninger’s book, The Process of Forgiveness.
 The first stage of beginning to forgive involves claiming the hurt, often by writing about it.
 Telling our story also is a big part in Bishop Tutu’s book, The Book of Forgiving.
 In the second stage toward healing we feel guilt that maybe we did something wrong for this to happen.
 Here we are healed by comforting our inner child.
 In the third stage we see ourselves as the victim.
 Mary gave examples of how so many people get stuck in this stage.
 Their whole life is centered around some hurt many years ago.
 Support groups help in this stage as we see we are not the only ones who have been harmed.
 In the fourth stage we become very anger about the hurt.
 Anger brings with it a huge amount of energy and clarity.
 If we can transform that energy, we can then start healing as we release this energy and become whole again.
 What helps me the most is the knowledge that the person who has harmed me is still hurting me as long I cannot forgive them.